roblevay/T2764/Lab 12 Extended events.md

 Track queries that take longer than 5 seconds to execute.

+If the folder C:\XELogs does not exist, create it!

 ### 🛠️ Steps:

 1. In SSMS, go to `Management > Extended Events > Sessions`.